 Recovery after Graduation from a Rehab Program

-Checking into the alcohol addiction treatment center in Orange County, CA trusts is only the beginning of healing.
+Checking into the alcohol addiction treatment center in Riverside County, CA trusts is only the beginning of healing.
 It continues after you graduate from the program.
 That’s because recovery is a lifelong process.
 Therefore, therapists recommend that you protect yourself from relapse when you return home.

 Almost all people do very well in support group meetings.
 These usually feature sponsors, which are people who used to be in your shoes.
 They now help others with their recoveries.
 Typical groups include 12 Step and non-12-Step meetings.